sheisnas/sheisnas/README.md

 ---

 ## 🌟 About Me
-- **Proven ability** in teaching, analytical thinking, and writing, demonstrated through various academic experiences.
+- **Proven ability** in teaching, analytical thinking, and writing, demonstrated through various academic experiences
-- **Skilled** in managing social media campaigns and creating graphic designs to specific concepts.
+- **Skilled** in managing social media campaigns and creating graphic designs to specific concepts
-- **Capable** of using Power BI for data visualization, aiding in effective communication of data insights.
+- **Capable** of using Power BI for data visualization, aiding in effective communication of data insights
-- **Proficient** in SQL Business (MySQL Workbench), VBA (Excel), and statistical tools for data analysis and problem-solving.
+- **Proficient** in SQL Business (MySQL Workbench), VBA (Excel), and statistical tools for data analysis
-- **Adept** at project design and management, content lifecycle oversight, and collaboration.
+- **Adept** at project design and management, content lifecycle oversight, and collaboration
 - **Experienced** in conducting market research, developing marketing campaigns, and analyzing consumer behavior.

 ---